 The X900E has a native 100Hz panel (960Hz Motionflow refresh rate), which rates as "very good" (Consumer Reports) to "excellent" (RTINGS.COM) job of reducing motion blur.
 For smarts, the X900E uses Android TV as its interface and supports Google Assistant for voice commands.
 And when it comes to design, Sony has an attractively thin bezel, but a typically thick profile and a sturdy base that does a good job of hiding cords in tracks built into the base's rear legs.

-The P607 is a Roku TV, which means it has an excellent interface, with access to thousands of channels, an integrated over-the-air guide that you can search with your voice and the remote has a headphone jack so you can easily listen to programming without disturbing others.
-And, unlike the Sony X900E and Samsung MU8000, the TCL P607 supports both HDR10 and Dolby Vision.
-From a design perspective, the P607 unremarkable.
+The R617 is a Roku TV, which means it has an excellent interface, with access to thousands of channels, an integrated over-the-air guide that you can search with your voice and the remote has a headphone jack so you can easily listen to programming without disturbing others.
+And, unlike the Sony X900E and Samsung MU8000, the TCL R617 supports both HDR10 and Dolby Vision.
+From a design perspective, the R617 unremarkable.
 Its bezel is average thickness, as is its profile, and there is no discreet cord management.

-If you're looking for a TV to mount on the wall or hate the usual rat's nest of wires dangling from the back of TVs, the best choice is the 55-inch Samsung UN55MU8000.
-The bulk of the TV's electronics are housed in a tiny black box that can be easily hidden away, with the remaining two cords (power and video) discreetly hidden in a channel in one of TV stand's feet.
+It's also one of the most aesthetically appealing of the under $1,000 options.
+The bulk of the TV's electronics are housed in a tiny black box that can be easily hidden away, with the remaining two cords (power and video) discreetly hidden in a channel in the TV's base.

-Unlike the Sony X900E, which uses Android TV and Google Assistant, and the TCL P607, which uses Roku, the Samsung MU8000 uses its own proprietary software that supports voice commands.
-RTINGS.COM finds "the interface is simple and it's easy to find what you're looking for."
+Unlike the Sony X900E, which uses Android TV and Google Assistant, and the TCL R617, which uses Roku, the Samsung NU8000 uses its own proprietary software that supports voice commands.
+RTINGS.COM finds "Bixby's voice recognition works very well, and it can perform many useful actions on the TV."